Farshid-997/Lets-Travel-client-side-Farshid-997/README.md

 14. We also use private route from react router dom.
 15. For post the the to mongodb we used axios.
 16. Also I used fetch to get api from the server and showed data to the client side.
-17. for the animation I used react typical .
+17. Also I used Contex Api and firebase hooks .
+18. For Animation I used React typical.